 The size of the pad, the torque of the motor, and a little pad pressure generate the right amount of heat to cut, break down the polish and bring up paint gloss.

 With a dual-action polisher, pad speed generates the energy necessary to get results from the polish.

 You simply have to turn the speed up on the Porter Cable to rectify your paint defects.

 Pad & Polisher Maintenance

-Not long ago, the pad manufacturers themselves would tell you not to wash the pads, as the water and detergent would de-laminate the Velcro from the foam.
+Not long ago, pad manufacturers would tell you not to wash pads.
+They claimed water and detergent would de-laminate the Velcro from the foam.

 Practice Makes Perfect

 How you use the machine, your climate, paint hardness, paint color and other issues will all factor into final results.

-A dual-action car polisher makes polishing easy and allows anyone to create a stunning finish or restore a badly worn paint job.
+A dual-action car polisher makes polishing easy.
+It allows anyone to create a stunning finish or restore a badly worn paint job.

 Be sure to check out the famous Perfect Shine article!